 [Interview] Exploring Infinite Possibilities for Lifestyle TVs

-The characteristics of Samsung TVs are continuing to evolve in line with the latest trends and lifestyle patterns.
+The characteristics of TVs are continuing to evolve in line with the latest trends and lifestyle patterns.
 Against this backdrop, the role of the television has expanded.
-While it used to simply be a device for delivering entertainment, the TV has now become a central component of users’ interior design schemes.
+Whereas it used to simply be a device for delivering entertainment, the TV has now become a central component of users’ interior design schemes.

 To keep up with emerging trends, Samsung Electronics has continued to think outside the box as it explores new possibilities for TVs.
-Since 2015, the company has been continuously pushing the envelope to develop new looks and features with its televisions, and help ensure that consumers can fit their TV to their lifestyle.
+Since 2015, the company has been continuously pushing the envelope to develop new looks and features on its televisions, and ensure that consumers can fit their TV to their lifestyle.
 So, how did Samsung come up with its lifestyle TV line, and what kind of consumer experience is it aiming to provide?
 To find out, Samsung Newsroom met with the company’s lifestyle TV product planners, who have contributed to solutions ranging from The Serif to The Terrace.

 Lifestyle TVs: Becoming More Than Just a Fixture of the Living Room

 “Our goal was to allow consumers to have a range of different screens for the various spaces in their house,” said group leader Kang-il Chung.
 “This would allow them to enjoy whatever content they wanted, wherever they were, based on Samsung’s ‘Screens Everywhere’ philosophy.”
+Chung’s work involves analyzing tech trends and usage patterns, which allowed him to start determining which new features users want from their television.

 “In order to establish concepts for new TV products and functions, we look at things like how televisions are being used, interior decoration trends and the overall cultural and lifestyle preferences of our users,” explained product planner Kyuseong Lee.
 During the planning stage, the product planners focus on connecting the desired user experience to the essence of the product.
 By doing this, the team seeks to make it easier for the user to comprehend both the product’s story and the distinct experience it offers.
 Added Lee, “Rather than simply adding lots of different functions, we work to clearly define the main concept of the product, then make it different.
 In this way, we look to realize all aspects of the core experience to perfection.”